 What are the best home internet services?

 Choosing a new internet service provider is no easy feat.
-While price is important, you should also consider speed, reliability, and customer support.
+While price is important, you should consider speed, reliability, and customer support.

 The fastest connections are usually found in areas with good fiber-optic infrastructure.
 Fiber-optic internet is more rapid than traditional cable because it uses a different method of delivering information.